House of the Dragon viewers are making same complaint about season 2 finale

 Despite the episode featuring notable character reunions, viewers are complaining that it didn’t feel climactic – and instead focused on setting up what looks to be a more action-packed third season.

-In addition to this, fans were hoping there would be a battle of some kind, especially after an exciting end to the previous instalment that appeared to put the wheels in motion for a epic showdown.
+In addition to this, fans were hoping there would be a battle of some kind, especially after an exciting end to the previous installment that appeared to put the wheels in motion for an epic showdown.

 The frustration has been heightened due to the fact there was a two-year wait in between the first and second season – and that season two had its episode count slashed from 10 to eight.